EdwinVW/dapr-workshop/Assignment06/step-by-step-python.md

 1. Make sure all the Docker containers introduced in the previous assignments are running (you can use the `Infrastructure/start-all.ps1` script to start them).

-1. Open the terminal window in VS Code and make sure the current folder is `python/VehicleRegistrationService`.
+1. Open the terminal window in VS Code and make sure the current folder is `VehicleRegistrationService`.

 1. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: